pusher/docs/docs/channels/library_auth_reference/rest-api.md

 }
 ```

-> **Note:** the counts are computed independently of broadcasting the message to connections.
+> **NOTE:** the counts are computed independently of broadcasting the message to connections.
 This means the counts do not necessarily match the number of subscribers/users that were published to.

 ### POST batch events (trigger multiple events)